-"We made the film to help change policy," described Dick in an interview with trade publication, The Wrap.
+"We made the film to help change policy," described filmmaker Kirby Dick in an interview with trade publication, The Wrap.
 "We just didn't think it would happen so soon."

-The 93-minute film made its world premiere at the Sundance Film Festival in September of 2012.
-Screenings of the film left festival audiences stunned and The Invisible War ended up winning the Audience Award for Best Documentary.
-Using the outreach funds the next step was to show it to policymakers in Washington and engage them as an audience in answering the question "what can I do about it?"
-The plan was to get the film screened at the highest levels of the Pentagon, in Congress and at the Department of Defense.
-Approximately 35 screenings with policymakers were held three months prior to public release.
+The 93-minute film made its world premiere at the Sundance Film Festival in January of 2012.
+Screenings of the film left festival audiences stunned and The Invisible War won the Audience Award for Best Documentary.
+Using the outreach funds, the next step was to show it to policymakers in Washington beginning in February and engage them as an audience in answering the question "what can we do about it?"
+The plan was to get the film screened at the highest levels of the Pentagon, in Congress, and at the Department of Defense.
+Approximately 35 screenings with policymakers were held three months prior to public release in May of 2012.

-Shortly after Panetta's press conference, the full House Armed Services Committee held their first hearing on the issue in twenty years.
+Shortly after Defense Secretary Leon Panetta's April press conference, the full House Armed

+Services Committee held its first hearing on the issue in twenty years.
 The New York Times directly attributed that to The Invisible War.
-Two months later, Senator Gillibrand (D-New York) held the senate's first hearing on the topic in a decade.
+Two months later, Senator Kirsten Gillibrand (D-New York) held the senate's first hearing on the topic in a decade.
 At the hearing, nearly all the Senators spoke of the value and impact of the film.

-When Panetta announced he was leaving the Defense Department, Senators holding confirmation hearings for new Secretary of Defense Chuck Hagel questioned the nominee on the issue of sexual military assault and mentioned The Invisible War.
-The same month, President Barak Obama vowed to "end the scourge" of military sexual assault.
+When Panetta announced he was leaving the Defense Department, Senators holding confirmation hearings for Secretary of Defense nominee Chuck Hagel questioned him on the issue of sexual military assault and mentioned The Invisible War.
+The same month, President Barack Obama vowed to "end the scourge" of military sexual assault.

 In May 2013, Senator Gillibrand and ten colleagues issued bicameral legislation to modernize the Uniform Code of Military Justice.
-Later that year newly appointed Secretary of Defense Hagel released new sexual assault policies for the military cracking down on inappropriate relations between recruiters/instructors and new troops.
+Later that year, newly appointed Secretary of Defense Hagel, released new sexual assault policies for the military cracking down on inappropriate relations between recruiters/instructors and new troops.